vishvAsa/kalpAntaram/rangapriya-on-festivals.md

 Question 3-Why is it laid down that *Ākāśadīpas* should be lit in the month of *Dīpāvaḷi*?

 Answer:- This \(practice\) is also one which serves the purpose of proclaiming the glory of *Paramātmadīp*a said above.
 The *śāstras* say that the sky lamps should be lit on the \(top of\) pillars, to represent or symbolize God who shines in the *jnānākāśa, daharākāśa* and *Hṛdayacidambara*.
 “Since the lamp post which bears the lamp is the human body itself, the pillars also should be of the size of a man”, say the *śāstras*.
 The above said concept is made clear by the rules such as “The niche in the pillar where the lamp is lit should have eight petals.
 The light of the lamps should emanate through eight openings.
 At the centre, at the point of *Karṇikāsthāna*, the central lamp should be placed,” The eight petals of the heart lotus \(eight spokes of the *anāhata* wheel and the form of God to be meditated upon at its *Karṇikāsthāna* are well known in the *yogaśāstra*.
-It is indeed Lord *Nārāyaṇa*, the supreme soul and the killer of *Narakāsura* that should be specially meditated upon and worshipped with the *‘ashṭaksharmantra’* endowed with eight petals on *naraka caturdaśī* \(Each letter of this *mantra* is related to each petal\) “﻿ध्यायन्ति ये विष्णुमनन्तमव्ययं हृत्पद्ममध्ये सततं व्यवस्थितम्”
+It is indeed Lord *Nārāyaṇa*, the supreme soul and the killer of *Narakāsura* that should be specially meditated upon and worshipped with the *‘ashṭaksharmantra’* endowed with eight petals on *naraka caturdaśī* \(Each letter of this *mantra* is related to each petal\) “ध्यायन्ति ये विष्णुमनन्तमव्ययं हृत्पद्ममध्ये सततं व्यवस्थितम्”

 Question 4-Is the lighted lamp dear only to supreme deities like *Vishṇu* and *Śiva*?